 What are the benefits?

-Property guardianship is beneficial to occupants for several reasons, including much lower costs of living, larger spaces, the opportunity to live somewhere totally unique, and a chance to share a community with other, like-minded residents.
-Due to their short-term nature, they are likely to suit people who live flexible, somewhat unconventional lifestyles.
+Property guardianship is beneficial to occupants for several reasons, including much lower living costs, larger spaces, the opportunity to live somewhere unique, and a chance to share a community with other, like-minded residents.
+Due to their short-term nature is likely to suit people who live flexible, somewhat unconventional lifestyles.